-Can You Freeze Onions?
+Can You Freeze Whole Onions?

-2 Easy Ways to Preserve Onions in the Freezer
+2 Easy Ways Freeze Onions

 2. Put sliced onions in ice cube trays and freeze them that way.
-This is great because you can add the frozen diced onions directly to your cooking when you need them.
+This is great because you can add frozen diced onions directly to your cooking when you need them.
 While this saves space, it can also cause the strong onion odor to spread.

 Do you like this post?